alumio-int/spryker-templates/akeneo-to-alumio-product-import/README.md

 Import Akeneo complete product data into Alumio storage.

-Here’s an example of the data structure that the incoming generate
+Here’s an example of the data structure that this configurations generate

 ![image](https://github.com/user-attachments/assets/d7bfa468-8033-4a17-9884-cf9c0501c3fe)